ekzhang/fastseg/README.md

 | `MobileV3Large` | LR-ASPP, F=128    | 3.2M       | 68.1% | 25.7 FPS  | --       |          |
 | `MobileV3Small` | LR-ASPP, F=256    | 1.4M       | 66.5% | 30.3 FPS  | 39.4 FPS |    ✔     |

-For comparison, this is within 0.3% of the original paper, which reports 72.6% mIOU and 3.6M parameters on the Cityscapes _val_ set.
-Inference was done on an Nvidia V100 GPU, tested on full-resolution 2MP images (1024 x 2048) from Cityscapes as input.
+For comparison, this is within **0.3%** of the original paper, which reported 72.6% mIOU and 3.6M parameters on the Cityscapes _val_ set.
+Inference was tested on an Nvidia V100 GPU with full-resolution 2MP images (1024 x 2048) from Cityscapes as input.
 It runs much faster on half-resolution (512 x 1024) images.

 The "TensorRT" column shows some benchmarks I ran while experimenting with exporting optimized ONNX models to [Nvidia TensorRT](https://developer.nvidia.com/tensorrt).
 You might be able to get additional speedups if you're knowledgeable about this.

 ## Usage

-### Example: Running Inference
+### Running Inference

 The easiest way to get started with inference is to clone this repository and use the `infer.py` script.
 For example, if you have street images named `city_1.png` and `city_2.png`, then you can generate segmentation labels for them with the following command.